rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 ### Parallelism

-Compiler performance is a problem that we would very much like to improve on (and are always working on).
-One aspect of that is attempting to parallelize `rustc` itself.
+Compiler performance is a problem that we would like to improve on (and are always working on).
+One aspect of that is parallelizing `rustc` itself.

 Currently, there is only one part of rustc that is already parallel: codegen.